The Magic Pearls

 NOTE: If you have enjoyed this story you may also like The Adept and the Imp—a tall tale of temptation, devilry and magic in which you can find a number of occult teachings concealed in a seemingly daft manner.

-You may also find our article What are Fairies and Nature Spirits? of interest, which presents the true facts about this subject without misleading embellishments or fanciful speculations.
+Readers who are interested in real fairies—more correctly called 'elementals' by occultists— may also like to read What are Fairies and Nature Spirits?
+This in-depth article presents the true facts about these mysterious and misunderstood beings without misleading embellishments or fanciful speculations.

 Story © Erika Hahn.
 Introduction and Afterword © Copyright occult-mysteries.org.